Remove UNIMPORTANT Stop-words

 - Consider singular and plural form of the word.
 Both “transaction” and “transactions” should be included with same weight

 3. Consider all possible forms of a term can be used in the conversation.
-For the first two cases, treat each form as separate term, whereas intelligent matching algorithm can identify different variants of the same term (LINK TO 2.1.5 Select Matching Algorithm).
+For the first two cases, treat each form as separate term, whereas intelligent matching algorithm can identify different variants of the same term.

 4. A selected term can represent multiple categories.
 For such term, it is preferable to have different weights for different categories based on its importance in those categories.
 For example, paperwork (or paper work) can have higher weight for the category “finance”, compared to “service”.